“In this digital age, it’s never been easier to prepare your submissions and have have them all done and dusted in a very short time.”

 Publishers are seeking background information about you as a writer, not necessarily where you went to school or your employment history, unless these relate to the manuscript you’re submitting.
 Write your biog in the third person, show them your stuff as a wordsmith, and stick to the word-count they ask for (are you seeing a pattern here about not pissing them off?).

 Many submission opportunities ask writers to name a few existing books that are similar to ours.
 Don’t get on your high horse and claim you’ve written something so original there is nothing like it in the history of literature.
 The chances are there’s a few similar titles out there in the hundreds of writing genres.
-This is publishing industry shorthand to understand your manuscript quickly.
+This is sometimes referred to as a commercial comparison, or a ‘mash up’ – ‘think Godzilla meets Bambi’ – and has become a publishing industry shortcut to understanding your manuscript quickly.
 You’ll be asked to nominate a genre and a format.
 Is it a long-form memoir?
 Is it a narrative non-fiction novella?
 Is it a short story collection?
 Be real and be honest.

 Agents and publishers have been known to request authors submit audition-style videos to see if we are media-friendly.
 Don’t panic!
 If you need to create a short audition video, you can film yourself on your mobile phone camera.
 Choose a quiet, well-lit but shaded location that prevents the sun directly hitting your face, hit the front-facing camera symbol and select video.
 Next, hold the camera up horizontally like you’re taking a selfie, pause, breathe, and introduce yourself before reading your writer’s biog in the first person while looking into the camera lens.
 This will make it look as though you’re addressing the viewer right in the eye, and give you a confident air.
 Email or message the clip to your desktop, then upload it with your book submission.
 Keep it simple and keep it short.